 I’ve come to understand two things recently,

-1) Even a broken clock is right twice a day and
+1) Even a broken clock is right twice a day, and

 2) Christians have nothing to fear from the truth, irrespective of where that truth is found.

-That means that whether it be the Quran, Buddha or Confucius, if something is true then it is true and should be accepted as such.
+That means that whether it be the Qur’an, Buddha, or Confucius, if something is true then it is true and should be accepted as such.

-For example, you are more likely to believe that ‘I am a scout master’ than ‘I am a horse’.
-So it should be no surprise that the major religions (and even secular disciplines such as philosophy), which have been around for many years, are plausible.
+For example, you are more likely to believe my claim that “I am a chef” than, say, “I am a horse”.
+It should be no surprise that the major religions (and even secular disciplines such as philosophy), which have been around for many years, sound plausible.
 This is especially so because they are all starting at the same point - a fallen broken world.
 I’m sure there are many points where each one reflects some truth about life and the world around us.